-The Luxembourg pavilion will have a shape based on the idea of the Möbius ribbon, an infinite form, like the circular economy, but also a symbol of openness and dynamism.
+The Luxembourg pavilion has a shape based on the idea of the Möbius ribbon, an infinite form, like the circular economy, but also a symbol of openness and dynamism.

-Upon entry, visitors will be guided from the entrance to the floors from where the exhibition will begin, including an ambulatory scenography, presenting the country in five aspects:
+Upon entry, visitors are guided from the entrance to the floors from where the exhibition will begin, including an ambulatory scenography, presenting the country in five aspects:

-This scenography, developed by Jangled Nerves will show what animates the country and its inhabitants, will give general information on the country, the different sectors of the economy, as well as everyday life.
+This scenography, developed by Jangled Nerves shows what animates the country and its inhabitants, gives general information on the country, the different sectors of the economy, as well as everyday life.

 From the highest point of the pavilion, visitors can choose to descend to the ground floor via the stairs or a giant slide, a nod to the “Schueberfouer”.

-On the ground floor, they will discover the shop and the restaurant.
+On the ground floor, they discover the shop and the restaurant.